armilleiwilliam/PriceSearcher/readme.md

 COMMENTS USAGE ON THE APPLICATION CODE

 During my experience as web developer I have worked in environments with very different opinions about commenting the code.
 For example the first two experiences here in uk the developers commented code quite a lot, instead in my last company the team standard was to comment very rarely sustaining that it was enough to create very descriptive variables and methods names.
-I have decided to adopt a middle standard in this application between the two I have worked with in my previous companies, but if you want me to comment more or less I am sure I won’t have any problem to adapt to your commenting standard.
+I have decided to adopt a middle standard on this application between the two I have worked with in my previous companies, but if you want me to comment more or less I am sure I won’t have any problem to adapt to your commenting standard.
 So, please, consider the above while you will judge my comments standard.

 Thanks so much for giving me the opportunity to complete this great exercise :)
 William Armillei